-Era-net Transport pre-dominantly serves to the owners and managers of transport research programmes by facilitating cooperation between their national/regional funding programmes in order to reduce fragmentation of the European Research Area (ERA) for Transport.
-Below you can find the services ENT provides.
+Era-net Transport pre-dominantly served to the owners and managers of transport research programmes by facilitating cooperation between their national/regional funding programmes in order to reduce fragmentation of the European Research Area (ERA) for Transport.
+Below you can find the services ENT provided.

 The Action Groups are small- and medium-sized transnational research and innovation funding initiative set up inside the Era-net Transport.
-They are based on common national/regional research and innovation needs and running programmes.
-At the present some Action Groups are in an initial phase.
-For more information contact Kees van der Reijden (firstname.lastname@example.org)
+They were based on common national/regional research and innovation needs and running programmes.
+For more information contact Kees van der Reijden (firstname.lastname@example.org).

 Era-net Transport has developed a mature and sophisticated toolkit to efficiently support transnational funding activities.
 This toolkit comprises comprehensive guidelines, a compilation of experiences and best practices and supportive procedural elements.

 If you are interested in the Toolkit you can go to our toolkit page.

 In order to avoid isolated applications it is not sufficient to ensure interoperability on a mere technological level.
 National funding architectures have experienced an increase in complexity and a growing number of partners, resulting in a segmented and poorly structured funding landscape.
 To increase and ease up cooperation between regional and national programme owners (PO) and programme managers (PM) the web-based ENT-platform aimed to collect calls and funding schemes, enabling the respective authorities to recognise possible common aspects and join their activities together.
 In this way cooperation across regions and nations was encouraged in a very early stage, turning redundancy to synergy.